 Phase One: One at a time the four characters gradually enter the playing field.
 Each improviser establishes their own phone in a phonebank (or, alternatively, brings on their personal cell phone) and begins a call to an unseen and unheard offstage partner.
 As each player is crafting this introduction, the next player should enter and physically establish themselves to facilitate a smooth transition so that only one player is actively talking at any given moment.
 In this manner, all four players should arrange themselves (typically in a straight line) and introduce their imaginary scene partner and basic premise.
 Once established, players should continue to craft new material inspired by their backstory or prompt, working to effectively and generously give and take focus up and down the line as the need arises.
 This phase is marked by new disconnected material which only serves the objectives and scenarios of each individual speaker.

 Phase Two: Once all the speakers are present and their stories are sufficiently introduced, the game moves into the second phase.
 This tends to be about 45 seconds to a minute into the game.
 Characters should now seek to gently weave, echo or connect to words, ideas and themes that have been established by their scene partners.
-This should start off gently and subtly, and then gradually increase in its attack as the second phase evolves.
+This should start off subtly, and then gradually increase in its attack as the second phase evolves.
 Players should still maintain the integrity of their individual worlds and conversations, but look for ways that their arcs can be nudged or influenced by other content around them.
 Gives and takes continue “randomly” and will often increase in pace as well.
 This phase is the “meat” of the game and generally builds until the scenic climax.

 Phase Three: When the conversations and connections have crescendoed the game moves into its final phase, equivalent to a falling action or denouement.
-One at a time, in the order deemed most helpful to the action, players now end their conversations by hanging up their phones and then leaving the space.
+In the order deemed most helpful to the action, players now end their conversations by hanging up their phones and then leaving the space.
 These moments provide one last opportunity for characters to resolve their story thread (or potentially not resolve it especially if future scenes await) while perhaps also reflecting on any larger theme or game that has developed.
 Usually the scene will then end with one last onstage player making their final retort.
 I would classify this as the “typical” end of the game while noting that on occasion it can be more effective and dynamic to call the scene down at the pinnacle of phase two if something shocking, exciting or honest lands particularly well.

 At its core, Phonebank is a focus workout as players must carefully maneuver and share their narratives.
 I’ve found the core concept and structure extremely accessible with new players frequently experiencing clear success and joy.
 This is also a helpful vehicle for exploring how connections work (and don’t work) and how to balance this instinct with other story-telling devices.